 Kefir is a fermented dairy drink that tastes a lot like drinkable yogurt.
 It’s refreshing and a little tangy and contains probiotics, which may help digestion and overall health.
 We like it as an alternative to yogurt—and because it’s easy to blend into a seriously creamy and delicious smoothie.

 TIP: Look for kefir in your supermarket near the yogurt or milk as placement can vary depending on your store.
-You can also use Kalona Super Natural’s store locator here.
+Or you can use your favorite nondairy milk—that works fine in this recipe.

 Protein Shakes for Picky Kids